Marceillo/mindfulness/README.md

 - The home page provides the user with clear information on what mindfulness is about.
 - The techniques page provides short meditation information and ways of incorporating mindfulness in your life.
 - There is a contact page form that gives access to them to write what questions or information they need.
-- The footer provides the user with contact details for them to get in touch
+- The footer provides the user with contact details for them to get in touch via social media.
 - The footer provides the user with social links so they can access more information on mindfulness.
 - The footer also has no names but icons keeping true to the minimalistic view.